WIAG-ADW-GOE/sync_notebooks/Readme.md

-# Synchronizing Data Between Digitales Personenregister (DPr), WIAG, and FactGrid Using Jupyter Notebooks
+# Synchronizing Data between Digitales Personenregister (DPr), WIAG, and FactGrid using Jupyter Notebooks

 The Jupyter Notebooks contained in this repository are designed to synchronize data between three databases: